Tag: well of water

 On our farm in Iowa, we had a dug well that was 110 feet deep.
 (Not a drilled well!)
 This well was about 4 feet across and my father and his dad and brothers had helped dig this well and brick it up.
 Occasionally, we would set up a tower with a rope and a basket and my dad would be lowered into the well to check the bricks and eliminate roots that were growing in through the wall.
 It always amazed me that Dad said he could see the stars from the bottom of that well in broad daylight.

 Because of a famine, Isaac camped in the Valley of Gerar in the land of the Philistines and reopened the wells of his father Abraham.
-Wells were important for several reasons.
-The provided precious water in the desert that enabled crops, animals and humans to have refreshing and life.
+The well provided precious water in the desert that enabled crops, animals and humans to have refreshing and life.
 They provided a gathering place for communities to get this water daily for their use.
 (Jesus met the woman at the well in John chapter 4.)
 Wells also provided a means to increase a family’s wealth and provide for offspring.
 They were also a source of quarreling in Isaac’s day.
 Rather than fight over the wells, Isaac went to another location and dug a new well.
 God blessed him to find a fresh supply of water wherever he went.

 The lesson for us is to dig for water wherever we are planted.
 We dig by going to Jesus and asking daily for His will and provision.
-If we seek the Lord for direction, he will bless us, even in a famine!
+If we seek the Lord for direction, He will bless us, even in a famine!
 When you dig a well and the hole is deep, look up and see the stars and remember God’s promise to Abraham and Isaac!
 May the laughter (Isaac–Ha ha ha) of faith fill your life!
 May we, like Isaac, leave a legacy of wells of refreshing and blessing everywhere we go!
 May we re-dig the wells of our godly fathers!

 “Isaac’s servants dug in the valley and discovered a well of fresh water there.”
 Genesis 26:19